blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 1. Flight: You fly for 10 minutes.
 2. Fireball: Center a 30ft sphere within 120ft.
 Targets make DEX save to halve 8d6 damage.
 3. Lightning bolt: 100ft bolt passes through targets.
 Targets make DEX save to halve 6d8 damage.
-4. Rune: You cast a spell and trap it in a rune that can be released by firmly tapping the center of the rune.
+4. Scroll: You cast another spell simultaneously and trap it on a sheet of paper, creating a spell scroll.
 5. Healing cloud: Create a 20ft spherical cloud that heals 2d6 hit points from all creatures inside.
 6. Force cage: For 1 minute you create a 30ft box made of unbreakable force.
 7. Teleport: You and up to five targets disappear, and reappear at any one location you've been to before.
 Roll a 1d20.
 On a 1, everyone takes 2d6 damage.